ilkkamtk/monikanavajulkaiseminen/week5/02-wp-security.md

 ## [Theme and Plugin Development Security](https://developer.wordpress.org/apis/security/)

+1. ABSPATH
+   - Always use the `ABSPATH` constant to prevent direct access to your theme or plugin files.
+This constant defines the absolute path to the WordPress directory.
+   - Here is an example of how to use the `ABSPATH` constant:

+    ```php
+    <?php
+        if ( ! defined( 'ABSPATH' ) ) {
+            exit;
+        }
+    ?>
+    ```

-1. Sanitize and Validate User Input
+2. Sanitize and Validate User Input
    - Always [sanitize](https://developer.wordpress.org/apis/security/sanitizing/) and [validate](https://developer.wordpress.org/apis/security/data-validation/) user input to prevent SQL injection, XSS attacks, and other security vulnerabilities.
    - You can use the `sanitize_text_field`, `sanitize_email`, and `sanitize_url` functions to sanitize user input.
    - Here is an example of how to sanitize user input: